Preparing for an Optimization

 Specifying Optimization Options

-Before running an automated optimization, the optimization options should be set.
-If you run the Configuration Wizard to create a configuration, and chose the Launch Optimization Options dialog when done option on the last page of the wizard, the Optimization Options property sheet will be launched as part of that automated procedure.
-You can also launch this property sheet using various menu choices.
-Before discussing these choices, it should be mentioned that there are two variants of the Optimization Options property sheet.
-One of these is the Optimization Options property sheet for all configurations, which is shown below.
+Before running an automated optimization, the optimization options must be set.
+If you run the Configuration Wizard to create a configuration, and chose the Launch Optimization Options dialog when done option on the last page of the wizard, the Optimization Options property sheet will be automatically launched when you're done with the wizard.
+You can also launch this property sheet at any time using various menu choices.

 Launching Optimization Options Property Sheet